nicolasdao/graphql-schemax/README.md

 - Inspection: Easily traverse the schema tree.
 - Leaner: Define GraphQL types, enums and inputs on-the-fly (_anonymous types_) instead of having to define them explicitly.

-This package works with both ES6 modules and CommonJS and contains no dependencies.
+This package works with both ES6 modules and CommonJS.

 ```
 npm i graphql-schemax